nx10/httpgd/README.md

 Install [XQuartz](https://www.xquartz.org/).
 (see: <https://github.com/r-lib/systemfonts/issues/17>)

+## Help welcome

+Any advice and suggestions are welcome.
+Especially with C++ optimization and security.

 ## License

 This project is licensed GPL v2.0.

-The html client includes [Material Design icons by Google](https://github.com/google/material-design-icons) which are licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+The HTML client includes [Material Design icons by Google](https://github.com/google/material-design-icons) which are licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).